 What To Do When It All Feels Like Too Much And You Want To Give Up

-Many people experience mental health challenges that can leave them feeling completely overwhelmed to the point that they are ready to give up on life.
+Many people experience mental health challenges that can leave them feeling completely overwhelmed to the point that they feel like giving up on life.
 While these emotions often isolate you and make it feel like there's no hope or point in treatment, it can be crucial to remember that it won’t last forever, and help is available.
-Read on to explore how to recognize when your mental health shows warning signs you should be concerned about, continuing when you want to give up on life, and how therapy can help you find healthy ways to control your emotions to manage stressful or harmful feelings.
+Read on to learn how to recognize when your mental health shows signs of suicidal thoughts and what you can do to find help.

 Do you want to give up on life because it’s all too much?